chumppp/CarSpotter/README.md

 # Car Spotter
 Web app used for car spotting.
-You can a car and it identifies the make and model
+You scan a car and it identifies the make and model